homemadearcade/zero/BACKLOGTODO.md

 ANALYTICS on each action?, on where on the screen?
 Save all records

-Attribute to make the left side the 'front' of a sprite.
-For.. projectiles and for vehicle mode

-Take snapshot without BG ( because when the BG is black ... )

 onCutsceneEnd Event, onStageEntered

 Destroyed By Message ( You lost because... )

-Unlock snap to grid?

 Sprite Editor when loading up, you cant see previous strokes